Skip to main content

 • “This game is too buggy and keeps freezing or crashing.”

-• “Combat was well done and fun, the story was good and had great potential, the music was fantastic, etc. however there's a certain point in the game that everything just went to shit, as if the story writers quit and someone who didn't know how to tell a story had to take over the job and certain game mechanics became troublesome due to glitches, which the devs seem to have no interest in fixing.”
+• “Combat was well done and fun, the story was good and had great potential, the music was fantastic; however, there's a certain point in the game where everything just went to shit, as if the story writers quit and someone who didn't know how to tell a story had to take over, and certain game mechanics became troublesome due to glitches, which the devs seem to have no interest in fixing.”

 • atmosphere